harsha-vardhan-pro/MY-NOTES/README.md

   2.Iterations,naming,variables,purpose of public,class,void,main,etc.
   3.use of backslashes(/n,/t,/b,)
 Day -2:
-  Today I started with learning how to give input in the java language using Scanner inbuilt function
+  Today I started with learning how to give input in the java language using Scanner which is an inbuilt command which takes the input.And learned how to use operators (+,-,*,/,%) which are listed in the files.